iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Projected Subgradient Method Convergence Proof.md

 \end{aligned}
 $$

 we use $\Pi$ to denote the set projection operator.
 And we list the following convergence results for the algorithm.
-We list these parameters for the remaining part of this excerp:
+We list these parameters for the remaining part of this excerpt:

-1. $\bar x$, the optimal solution for the optimization problem that might not be unique.
+1. $\bar x$, the optimal solution for the optimization problem that might not be unique, but it will have finite value in this case because the se $Q$ is bounded.
 2. $\bar f$ is the optimal value for the optimization problem.
-3. $L$ is the lipschitz constant for the function over the closed domain $Q$.
+3. $L$ is the Lipschitz constant for the function over the closed domain $Q$.
 4. $x^{(t)}$ is the solution obtained at the $t$ step of the iteration.

-**Reference**: One of Jame Burke's Video for Math 512 you know.
+**Reference**: One of Jame Burke's Video for MATH 516 you know, probably his last few lectures for the class MATH 516.

 **Statement 1**